|Attempts on target||6||12|

 2013 qualifying (including play-off)

 Thomas Rogne did not play a full part in Monday's training session due to a stomach bug but was able to take his place on the training pitch on the eve of the game.
 Skullerud confirmed he has already named his starting XI to the players.
 "The team is picked and the players know who is starting," he said, without disclosing details to the media.
 Berisha, Henriksen, King and Nordtveit are all with the senior squad until after Friday's FIFA World Cup qualifier in Albania.

-• Israel have won three of their last four competitive U21 contests and both their last two having ended their unsuccessful qualifying campaign for the 2011 finals with a 5-0 home win against Montenegro and a 2-1 success in Sweden.
+Israel have won three of their last four competitive U21 contests, and each of their last two, having ended their unsuccessful qualifying campaign for the 2011 finals with a 5-0 home victory against Montenegro and a 2-1 success in Sweden.

 Norway have 14 players in their squad capped at senior level, while Israel have only four.